rodneyshupe/Cookbook/Recipes/Appetizers/BreadedOysters.rst

 Ingredients
 -----------

-- 8 oysters, shucked
-- 1 cup frisee lettuce
+- 1/4 cup  mayonnaise, (4 tablespoons)
-- 1 cup assorted greens
+- 1 teaspoon Ginger, minced
+- 1-2 teaspoon Sweet chilli sauce
 - 1 lime, juiced
-- 1 teaspoon Ginger, minced
 - sea salt
+- 1/4 cup all purpose flour
 - fresh cracked pepper
-- 1-2 teaspoon Sweet chilli sauce
-- 1/4 cup  mayonnaise, (4 tablespoons)
-- extra virgin olive oil
-- aged balsamic vinegar
-- 1/4 cup all purpose flour
 - 2 egg, beaten
 - 1 cup bread crumbs
 - 1 tablespoon Flat leaf parsley, chopped
+- 8 oysters, shucked
+- extra virgin olive oil
+- 1 cup assorted greens
+- aged balsamic vinegar
+- 1 cup frisee lettuce

 Directions
 ----------

-1. Prepare the dressing; in a small bowl add mayo, ginger, sweet chilli, lime juice and a pinch of salt, combine.
-Put aside.
+1. Make the dressing first.
+In a small bowl combine mayo, ginger, sweet chilli, lime juice and a pinch of salt, then set aside.
+Set up a breading
-2. Prepare a breading station; place flour, salt, pepper in a plate.
-Beat eggs in a bowl.
-Combine bread crumbs and parsley in a plate.
+   station: flour, salt and pepper on a plate, beaten eggs in a bowl, and bread crumbs mixed with parsley on another plate.
-3. Season the oysters; dredge in flour and pat off excess.
-Put oysters in egg mixture, then in bread crumb mixture.
-Press firmly but not too hard into bread crumb mixture to cover all of the oysters properly.
-4. Transfer breaded oysters on to a plate.
+2. Season the oysters, then dredge in flour and pat off the excess.
+Dip into the egg, then into the bread crumbs.
+Press firmly but not too hard so all the oysters are properly covered, then transfer to a plate.
-5. Heat a skillet, add 2-3 tablespoons Extra virgin olive oil.
-Add the oysters and cook each side for approx. 1-2 minutes or until golden brown.
-6. Put finish oyster onto a paper towel and let sit while you prepare the salad.
+3. Heat a skillet and add 2-3 tablespoons extra virgin olive oil.
+Add the oysters and cook each side golden brown, about 1-2 minutes.
+Set finished oysters on a paper towel to rest while you build the salad.
-7. In a bowl place assorted greens, season, and add 3 tablespoons Extra virgin olive oil, and 2 tablespoons Balsamic vinegar, toss.
-8. Place greens in the centre of the plate.
+4. In a bowl add assorted greens, season, then add 3 tablespoons extra virgin olive oil and 2 tablespoons balsamic vinegar, and toss.
+Pile the greens in the centre of the plate.
-9. Place 4 oysters around the salad.
-Top breaded oysters with dressing.
-You can enhance the salad by adding peppers, cherry tomatoes, avocado, artichokes, etc.
+5. Arrange 4 oysters around the salad and top them with the dressing.
+Enhance the salad if you like by adding peppers, cherry tomatoes, avocado, artichokes, etc.